HekiNav/helsinki-live-train-map/README.md

 - node-sqlite & sqlite3: Database for cached train compositions and stats
 - node-cron: Cron jobs for recaching data and cleaning the database

 The api is tunneled to [ltm.hekinav.dev](https://ltm.hekinav.dev/).
-Uptime is not guaranteed.

 ### Running locally